-At March 31, 2016, we had cash and cash equivalents of \$511.5 million (December 31, 2015 - \$545.3 million), of which approximately 80% was cash and 20% consisted of cash equivalents.
+At June 30, 2016, we had cash and cash equivalents of \$472.9 million (December 31, 2015 - \$545.3 million), of which approximately 85% was cash and 15% consisted of cash equivalents.
 The majority of our cash and cash equivalents was denominated in U.S. dollars, and the remainder was held primarily in Canadian dollars and Chinese renminbi.
 Our current portfolio consists of bank deposits and certain money market funds that primarily hold U.S. government securities.
 A default by the U.S. government on such securities could have a material adverse effect on our results of operations and financial condition.

-The majority of our cash and cash equivalents is held with financial institutions each of which had at March 31, 2016 a Standard and Poor's short-term rating of A-1 or above.
+The majority of our cash and cash equivalents is held with financial institutions each of which had at June 30, 2016 a Standard and Poor's short-term rating of A-1 or above.
 Our cash and cash equivalents are subject to intra-quarter swings, generally related to the timing of A/R collections, inventory purchases and payments, and other capital uses.

-We amended our \$300.0 million revolving credit facility in 2015 to add the \$250.0 million non-revolving Term Loan to fund a portion of our share repurchases under the SIB.
+We amended our \$300.0 million Revolving Facility in 2015 to add the \$250.0 million non-revolving Term Loan to fund a portion of our share repurchases under the SIB.
 The Revolving Facility has an accordion feature that allows us to increase the \$300.0 million limit by an additional \$150.0 million on an uncommitted basis upon satisfaction of certain terms and conditions.
 The Revolving Facility also includes a \$25.0 million swing line, subject to the overall revolving credit limit, that provides for short-term borrowings up to a maximum of seven days.
 The Revolving Facility permits us and certain designated subsidiaries to borrow funds for general corporate purposes, including acquisitions.
 Borrowings under the Revolving Facility bear interest for the period of the draw at various base rates selected by us consisting of LIBOR, Prime, Base Rate Canada, and Base Rate (each as defined in the amended credit agreement), plus a margin.
 The margin for borrowings under the Revolving Facility ranges from 0.6% to 1.4% (except in the case of the LIBOR base rate, in which case, the margin ranges from 1.6% to 2.4%), based on a specified financial ratio based on indebtedness.
 Outstanding amounts under the Revolving Facility are due at maturity (but are permitted to be repaid prior thereto, and are required to be repaid under specified circumstance).
 The Term Loan bears interest at LIBOR plus a margin ranging from 2.0% to 3.0% based on the same financial ratio.
 The Term Loan requires quarterly principal repayments of \$6.25 million, with the remainder due at maturity.
 We are permitted to make voluntary prepayments of the Term Loan, subject to certain terms and conditions.
 Prepayments on the Term Loan are also required under certain circumstances.
 Repaid amounts on the Term Loan may not be re-borrowed.
 During the first quarter of 2016, we borrowed \$40.0 million under the Revolving Facility in order to fund share repurchases under our 2016 NCIB and to pre-fund a \$30.0 million PSR thereunder.
-We currently intend to repay this \$40.0 million within the next twelve months.
-During the first quarter of 2016, we incurred \$1.7 million in interest expense under this facility.
+In the second quarter of 2016, we made a cash repayment of \$10.0 million under the Revolving Facility.
+We currently intend to repay the remaining \$55.0 million outstanding as of June 30, 2016 under the Revolving Facility within the next twelve months.
+During the second quarter and first half of 2016, we incurred \$1.9 million and \$3.6 million in interest expense under this facility, respectively.